Brooks377/leftside_teamproject/proposal/proposal.md

 1. The Data will be primarily collected from [Inside Airbnb](http://insideairbnb.com/get-the-data/):
     - To download:
         - Click the link above and use "ctrl+F" to search "Boston"
-        - We are using the first 3 data files (does not include neighbourhoods)
+        - We are using the first 3 data files (does not include neighborhoods, we get that data from the Census Bureau)
 - These files include:
     - "listings.csv.gz"
         - Detailed listings data